wind-addons/WeakAurasPatched/README.md

 ## What is patched?

-- Allow all WeakAuras APIs to be accessed by external code.
+- Allow all WeakAuras APIs to be accessible by external code.

 Currently, only the WeakAuras APIs are patched.
 The ElvUI-style skin is not included in this addon.
 To use the skin, download it separately from [ElvUI_WindTools](https://github.com/fang2hou/ElvUI_WindTools) and install it as an additional addon.